GusBraud/mei_tools/README.md

 Add voice labels to staff definitions.
 It is helpful for Verovio and  CRIM intervals to have voice names as 'label' attributes in our files.
 This module takes care of that.

+#### correct_cmme_time_signatures

+For export from CMME files, adds the time signature attributes to the scoreDef and removes them from staffDef

+#### remove_ligature_bracket

+For export from CMME files removes the bracketSpan elements used for ligatures and coloration

+### remove_dir

+removes dir elements

+#### check_for_chords

+reports location of chord elements in each piece.
+Does not remove them (but see chord removal module)